 - Weekly Vlogs

 What is the minimum grade that I will need to pass this course?

 In order to get credit for this class, you will need a minimum grade of C+.
 Your grades will be recorded in the gradebook on your Course Site, so you will have access to your grades through the course.

 What if I do not do well in the course?
-Will Lehigh still accept me in the fall?
+Will may grade affect my acceptance at any US university

 What is class participation?
 How do I receive a participation grade for an online class?